 Microsurgical Approach: Blood vessels from the flap (either Radial Forearm or MLD) are attached to blood vessels in the groin.

 Complete genital transformation is performed in stages.
 Typically, the first stage includes a vaginectomy, phalloplasty, scrotoplasty, and urethral lengthening.
 Shaping of the glans may be performed at the time of the initial procedure (or as a secondary procedure depending on the choice of flap).
 Testicular implants and a penile prosthesis are placed at a second, and, sometimes, third stage.

 What are the Advantages of Phalloplasty?

 Phalloplasty is often combined with urethral lengthening (although it may be performed without urethral lengthening).
 Most often, the goal of phalloplasty is the ability to urinate while standing and the ability for penetrative intercourse.
 Depending upon the technique, sensory nerves from the clitoris and/or groin area may be attached to nerves in the flap.
 The clitoris is usually buried beneath the base of the penis.
 Because of this, tactile sensation is usually retained.

 Common complications include infection, hematoma (bruising), arterial ischemia (shortage of blood supply), blood clotting, loss of phallus or death of parts of the penis (necrosis), and erectile complications.
 Phalloplasty procedures have improved over the last decades, but secondary revision surgeries may occur to repair incorrect healing.
 Dr. Schechter recommends that a hysterectomy be performed at least 3 months before the phalloplasty.

-Phalloplasty surgery duration varies based on the exact procedure but most operations require a hospital stay of four to five days.
+Phalloplasty surgery duration varies based on the exact procedure but most operations require a hospital stay of seven to ten days.